denis-stepanov/advent/README.md

 The default TV control is `pulseaudio`; you can alter this with `-t` option; e.g. `-t harmonyhub` will select HarmonyHub control instead. `-t nil` will emulate TV control, i.e., make no real action.
 This is useful during [jingle fingerprinting process](https://github.com/denis-stepanov/advent-db#step-2-single-out-a-jingle-of-interest) and when testing AdVent itself.

 There is no option to select an audio source; AdVent takes a system default.
 See more details on audio inputs in a [dedicated section](#audio-inputs).

+`-n NUM_THREADS` option allows selecting a number of recognition threads to run.
+The offset between threads will be adjusted automatically.
+Default is the number of CPU cores available (which on end user computers is very often 4 - Raspberry Pi included).
+Increasing this number would improve coverage of jingles in the input stream, potentially improving recognition.
+However, making it significantly higher than the number of CPU cores available would likely not attain the desired result leading to system starvation.

+`-i REC_INTERVAL` option allows adjusting the recognition window.
+The default is 3 seconds, which is more or less typical duration of an ad jingle; it should also work fine for jingles longer that that.
+Increasing this interval would not give much gain from Dejavu point of view and may even decrease effectiveness of AdVent, as large recognition window would delay launch of recognition attempts in other threads.
+Decreasing this number should be attempted with care, as below 1.5 seconds Dejavu recognition quickly becomes unreliable, and CPU time spent on recognition would grow significantly.

 `-l <level>` option will log recognition process into a file `advent.log`.
 Supported levels of logging are `none` (default), `events` and `debug`.